The Parliament of Barbados is divided into the House of Assembly and The Senate.

 - Speaker-elect of the House of Assembly – Arthur Holder

-- There are 21 members in the Senate: 12 appointed by the Prime Minister, 7 by the Governor General and 2 by the Leader of the Opposition.
+- There are 21 members in the Senate: 12 appointed by the Prime Minister, seven by the Governor-General, and two by the Opposition Leader.

 Members of the Senate can hold Ministerial office although they have not been elected to Parliament.

-The Senate has to approve all matters that come before Parliament with the exception of money resolutions.
+The Senate has to approve all matters before Parliament, except for money resolutions.

 Other Related Articles: